CSenshi/Validator/README.md

 result = validate_many(requests, rule) # True
 ```
-We can also ahve a look at failde validations and error messages. `validate_many()` takes third argument as boolean, indicating return of error messages.
+We can also have a look at failed validations and error messages. `validate_many()` takes third argument as boolean, indicating return of error messages.

 Validation Fails:
 ```python